-Specifically for crypto currency trading, our API enables you to interact with our exchange programmatically (via software instead of a human interface), allowing you to obtain real time market data, make trades, and manage your account.
+Specifically for cryptocurrency trading, our APIs enables you to interact with our exchanges programmatically (via software instead of a human interface), allowing you to obtain real time market data, make trades and manage your account.

-A few of the tasks that can be accomplished via our API are:
+A few of the tasks that can be accomplished via our API:

 - Download historical market data

 - Stream real time market data

 - Place and cancel trading orders

 - View account balances, download trading history, make funding transactions

 - Allocate or deallocate funds to an earn strategy

 Our Spot API specification (documentation) provides detailed instructions for using our REST API, WebSocket API v1, and WebSocket API v2, and our API Support articles provide additional information about specific tasks (such as how to retrieve our historical market data) along with a variety of example code and in depth exlanations.